Call frequency is dependent on whether the rotation is in-house call, home call, or ICU/CCU call.

 1 in 3 averaged over the rotation is the maximum home call frequency

-1 in every 3 days (not averaged over the rotation) is the maximum ICU/CCU call frequency
+1 in 4 days averaged over the rotation is the maximum ICU/CCU call frequency

 Clinical Teaching Unit (CTU) Senior Night Float